Stay connected with Wi-Fi Calling

 • A Wi-Fi internet connection

-• A compatible AT&T Wireless phone or AT&T PREPAID phone with Wi-Fi turned on and an eligible plan
+• A compatible AT&T Wireless phone or AT&T Prepaid phone with Wi-Fi turned on and an eligible plan

 More info about Wi-Fi Calling